 Q: What if my recommender declines my request to submit a letter of recommendation?

-A: If a recommender declines your request to provide a recommendation, you will be notified by email.
-If you receive a “decline” notification, you will need to return to your account page and Start a new recommendation process with a different recommender.
+A: If a recommender declines your request to provide a recommendation, you will be notified via email by Tech-Help.
+You will then need to return to your application and replace the recommender.

-Q: What if I need to change the name of one of my recommenders, but I have already submitted my application?
+Q: What if I need to replace one of my recommenders?

 Q: What if my recommender does not receive the automated request to submit a letter of recommendation?